Glossary

 Categories: General, Glossary

-For example, it is considered that the majority of your running should be at a comfortable pace that you can easily hold a conversation – breathing is barely labored.
+As an example, it is advised that the majority of your running should be at a comfortable pace that you can easily hold a conversation – breathing is barely labored.
+On some days (due to factors mentioned above), your easy pace may feel harder than usual, and reducing your speed to compensate should be considered.

 Categories: General, Glossary